MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started-tutorial.md

 	[1] 10 14 18 22 26 30 34 38 42 46 50 54 58 62 66 70 74
 	[18] 78 82 86

+> [!Tip]
-> Big Data Big Analytics Tip: If you are working with big data, you’ll use vectors regularly to manipulate parameters and information about your data.
-However, you’ll typically want to store your big data sets in the RevoScaleR high-performance .xdf file format.
+> If you are working with big data, you’ll still use vectors to manipulate parameters and information about your data, but you'll probably store the data in the RevoScaleR high-performance .xdf file format.

-### Exploratory Data Analysis
+### Exploratory Data Analysis in R

 Once you have some data, you will want to explore it graphically.
-For most small data sets, the place to begin is with the plot function, which provides a default graphical view of the data:
+For most small data sets, the place to begin is with the `plot` function, which provides a default graphical view of the data:

 	plot(michelson)
 	plot(normalDat)